Mashyrano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. script to cat two files
 4/ script tha diplays last 10 line of a file
 5. script to display the first 10 lines
+6. tail head combo to specify line of file